Masquerade (1965 film): Plot

 The next day, Sophie attempts to break into the boat house, but Frazer stops her as they continue to flirt.
 He also stops English tourist Dunwoody from hanging out in front of the house.
 Sophie then appears from the shadows and tells him to take care, kisses him, and steals his key.

 Frazer heads back inside and gets a call from the gang saying they want the boat.
 Frazer heads to the dock to stop them, but when he arrives he gets knocked out from behind.
 When he awakens the prince is gone and Benson believes he was an accomplice.
 Benson tries to take him in for questioning, but on the way the gang abduct Frazer and drive him to an abandoned castle inside a wine barrel which makes him drunk.

 In his drunken state, Sophie appears before him and he kisses her.
 The gang show this to the prince and frame Frazer as the leader of the kidnapping.
 Frazer is mad at Sophie, but later escapes with her help.
 He learns that the betrayer who set him up is his old friend Drexel, who wants to ransom the prince back to the British to get a huge pay off from the Oil company.

 Drexel offers to cut Frazer in and pay him £50,000, but Frazer refuses and they fight.
 Frazer wins just as Dunwoody arrives.
 Dunwoody reveals he is actually a private detective sent to track down Drexel by his wife who wants a divorce.
-Frazer and Drexel team up and realize that the gang, consisting of a knife thrower, a little person, and performing dog, are circus people.
+Frazer and Dunwoody team up and realize that the gang, consisting of a knife thrower, a little person, and performing dog, are circus people.